A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Numerical Experiments

 \section{Numerical Experiments}

-Optical diffraction tomography (ODT) is a noninvasive and label-free technique that allows one to obtain a refractive-index~(RI) map of the sample~\cite{wolf1969three}.
+ODT is a noninvasive and label-free technique that allows one to obtain a refractive-index~(RI) map of the sample~\cite{wolf1969three}.
 In ODT, the sample is sequentially illuminated from different angles.
 The outgoing complex wave field of each illumination is recorded through a digital-holography microscope \cite{kim2010principles}.
 Finally, the RI map is recovered by solving an inverse-scattering problem. \Cref{fig:ODT} displays a scheme of the acquisition principle.
 ODT is ideal for studying the performance of \ours{}.
-Indeed, inverse-scattering problems are composite minimization problems and can be convex or nonconvex, depending on the choice of the physical model--whether a linear model, such as the Born equation~\cite{born1920volumen}, or a nonlinear model, such as the Lippmann-Schwinger (LippS) equation~\cite{schwinger1951green}.
+Indeed, inverse-scattering problems are composite minimization problems that can be either convex or nonconvex, depending on the choice of the physical model--whether a linear model, such as the Born equation~\cite{born1920volumen}, or a nonlinear model, such as the Lippmann-Schwinger (LippS) equation~\cite{schwinger1951green}.
 The nonlinear model is accurate for strongly scattering samples.
 For completeness, we provide a brief introduction to the continuous model of ODT in the supplementary material.
 Following~\cite{pham2020three}, we discretize the continuous ODT model using finite differences.
 When LippS is used as the forward model, executing $\mathcal H_l(\uvx)$ once and computing the gradient of $f_l$ at point $\uvx$ require solving the associated LippS equation once and twice, respectively.
 Here, $\mathcal H_l$ models the physical mapping from $\uvx$ to the measurements~$\uvy_l$.
 In the following experiments, we use the BiCGSTAB algorithm \cite{van1992bi} to solve the discretized LippS equations.
 See~\cite{pham2020three} and the references therein for further details about ODT.
-We studied the performance of \ours{} to reconstruct the RI map with simulated and real data using an isotropic TV regularizer and nonnegative constraints.
-Specifically, we solve
+We studied the performance of \ours{} for reconstructing the RI map using simulated and real data, incorporating an isotropic TV regularizer and a nonnegativity constraint.
+Specifically, we solved